nikomatsakis/rustconf-2021/content/index.md

 ???

-More precisely, Rust programs are supposed to run quickly.
-Well, one caveat.
+Performant.
+You don't have to avoid fancy features like closures or iterators to get Rust programs to run quickly.
+In fact, using those features often works better than trying to write the code by hand.

 --